rkluger68/cpycourse/docs/training/tutorial.md

 Present value for [-100, -2, 3, 6, 8, 110] and interest rate 0.03:
     pv = 8.371752776288233
 ```

+This program exhibits the main *building blocks* of a Python program.

 ### Python Program Building Blocks